Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-A bladder sling — more precisely called a midurethral sling — is a minimally invasive surgical procedure used to treat stress urinary incontinence.
-It involves placing a thin, narrow strip of supportive material underneath the urethra to restore the support that has weakened over time.
-It is one of the most commonly performed and well-studied surgeries in urogynecology, with success rates of 85-95%.
+A bladder sling, more precisely called a midurethral sling, is a short outpatient surgery for stress urinary incontinence.
+I place a thin strip of supportive material underneath your urethra to rebuild the support that weakened over time.
+It is the most studied anti-incontinence procedure in history, with more than 3.6 million placed worldwide and objective cure rates of about 77 to 81 percent at one to two years.

-During the procedure, a small synthetic mesh tape is placed under the mid-urethra through tiny incisions.
-The sling acts as a supportive hammock — when you cough, sneeze, or exercise, it provides the backstop your urethra needs to stay closed.
-The procedure restores the mechanical support that was lost due to childbirth, aging, or other factors.
+During the procedure, a small polypropylene mesh tape goes under the mid-urethra through tiny incisions.
+The sling works like a hammock.
+When you cough, sneeze, or jump, it gives your urethra the backstop it needs to stay closed.
+It restores the mechanical support that was lost from childbirth, aging, or other factors.

-The surgery typically takes about 30 minutes and is performed under anesthesia.
-Most patients go home the same day.
+The surgery takes about 30 minutes.
+You go home the same day.

 Recovery

 Most women are back to their normal routine within a few weeks.
-I tell patients to let their body be their guide — if it hurts, don’t do it.
-Full healing takes about 6 weeks.
+I tell patients to let their body be their guide.
+If it hurts, don’t do it.
+Full healing takes about six weeks.

-Surgery is one of several options, and whether it makes sense depends on your symptoms and goals.
-I’ve had patients tell me they forgot what it was like to sneeze without worrying.
+The right choice depends on how much your symptoms bother you, your health, and what matters most to you.
+I have had patients tell me they forgot what it was like to sneeze without worrying.

 ← Learn more about Urinary Incontinence